 Project Type Size Typical Pay Items Projects with shoring and bracing All Shoring is the responsibility of the Contractor and is dependent on the Contractor's operations.
 DO NOT provide quantities for, or include payment of, temporary shoring and bracing unless there are unusual circumstances on the project and it is recommended by the PM and Bridge or Geotech Engineer.
-Approval from the PM Branch Chief is required if it is recommended that shoring be paid for or quantified in the PS&E. In unusual circumstances where payment is included it will be paid for by the LPSM.
+Approval from the PM Branch Chief is required if it is recommended that shoring be paid for or quantified in the PS&E. In unusual circumstances where payment is included it will be paid for using 20810-0000 Shorting and bracing LPSM.